rakki194/cringegen/cringegen/commands/README.md

-# CringeGen Commands
+# cringegen Commands

-This directory contains the implementation of all CringeGen CLI commands, organized into modular files for better maintainability and extensibility.
+This directory contains the implementation of all cringegen CLI commands, organized into modular files for better maintainability and extensibility.

 ## Command Modules